 Non-nationals of Barbados seeking to gain employment are required to also possess a valid work permit issued by the Barbados Immigration Department, prior to commencing any work on the island.
 How on earth does one organise a work permit, you might ask?
 Never fear, you will find all the information at your fingertips on our Acquiring a Barbados Work Permit page.

 All of the above paperwork should be in order before you arrive at the airport in Barbados.
-Each member of your family, including children, must also have their documentation in order before they arrive on the island, especially if you are looking to enroll them into the Barbadian school system.
+Each member of your family, including children, must also have their documentation in order before they arrive on the island, especially if you are looking to enrol them into the Barbadian school system.

 Once you are processed through Immigration, you will walk towards the baggage claim.
-There are red cap porters who are eager to assist you to take your bags from the baggage claim area to your awaiting transportation.
+There are porters who are eager to assist you to take your bags from the baggage claim area to your awaiting transportation.

-(NOTE: the airport is approximately 20 minutes drive from the capital Bridgetown and you can expect to pay between $40 - $50BBD in a taxi to 'town').
+NOTE: The airport is approximately 20 minutes drive from the capital Bridgetown and you can expect to pay between $40 - $50BBD in a taxi to 'town'.

 In the baggage claim area, there is also a small shop for duty free shopping, for those essential last minute island purchases.